BullMQ for Node.js Ecosystems

 memory: "512Mi"

-Operational impact: Kubernetes HPA should scale based on custom metrics like queue depth or active job count.
-CPU-based autoscaling often misfires for I/O-bound workers.
+Operational impact: Kubernetes HPA should scale based on custom metrics like queue depth or active job count rather than CPU utilization alone.
+CPU-based autoscaling misfires for I/O-bound workers.
 Partitioning logic requires routing middleware to direct payloads to specific queue names.

 Observability & Production Hardening